Cat’s Claw Review

 5. Lyme Disease Treatment

-An interesting and prospective new addition to Lyme disease treatment protocol, cat’s claw has been examined in one study for its effects on patients with a confirmed diagnosis.
+An exciting and prospective new addition to Lyme disease treatment protocol, cat’s claw has been examined in one study for its effects on patients with a confirmed diagnosis.

-Every participant in the study had had the disease for over 10 years with progressive deterioration.
+Every participant in the study had had the disease for over ten years with progressive deterioration.

 The study ran for 26 weeks in which the intervention group received cat’s claw while other pharmaceuticals were reduced or discontinued.

-At the end of the study, the cat’s claw group reported greater improvements than the control group in symptom management including joint and muscle pain, fatigue, headaches, sleep disturbances and digestive disturbances among others .
+At the end of the study, the cat’s claw group reported more significant improvements than the control group in symptom management including joint and muscle pain, fatigue, headaches, sleep disturbances, and digestive disturbances among others.

 6. Cat’s Claw Lowers Blood Pressure